freedomofpress/webcat-spec/server.md

   An integer ≥ 1 indicating the minimum number of distinct valid signatures required to accept a manifest as valid.
 The value of `threshold` MUST be less than or equal to the number of entries in `signers`.

 - `policy`:
-  A JSON object specifying the transparency log configuration and the associated witness policy required to validate signed checkpoints.
+  A base64-encoded string representing the compiled Sigsum policy.
 This includes the list of witnesses, group definitions, and quorum requirements.
 See [Sigsum Policy Format](#sigsum-policy-format) for details.

 - `max_age`:
   An integer representing the maximum number of seconds a manifest may remain valid after its signing timestamp.
 Since different signatures might have different inclusion times, `max_age` is always counted from the oldest one.
 The timestamp is verified against the CometBFT chain's AppHash as described in the enrollment specification.